pragatipratishrutiswain/13-Porfolio-Projects/ESPN Cricket Data Analysis (Web as the Data Source)/Readme.md

 - Transform Data

 ## In Power Query editor
 - Got the page-1 first 50 records.
 But, we need to get the entire 106 records.
-SO we need some M Query scripting
+So we need some M Query scripting
 - Home tab
 - Advanced editor
+- M Query Command Line - change Page = 1 to Page = "&ps&" (this is a variable for the upcoming function).<br>
+  Above "Let" define a function -: **(ps as text) =>**
+- Go to "PROPERTIES", Name the function as - ESPN
+- In the left function name ESPN area, right click, select - New Query -> Blank Query
+- Go to formula bar (*fx*) create a list and write, = {1..3}, press enter
+- Convert the list into a table - go to top left -> Click "To Tale", click Ok
+- Change the data type to a text (Right click ABC 123 on column1, select Text)
+- In the Ribbon, go to - Add Column -> Invoke custom function -> New column name = Custom, Function query = ESPN, ps -> Column1
+- Press Ok
+- Expand ESPN, Load more, Default column name prefix(optional) - remove ESPN, Click Ok
+- On the Ribbon click "View", See "Column profile", Count rows = 106, matches with the Original table in Web.
+- Remove Column1
--
+- Rename Column1.1 to Column1

+## Setting Headers as per the web in Power Query